Treat your dog with these frozen peanut butter kefir dog treats.

 For this peanut butter banana dog treat recipe, these molds hold about 1 tablespoon of mixture in each shape and you will get about 24 – 30 treats from the recipe.

-But honestly, any ice cube tray will do – your pup isn’t going to mind what shape they are.
+But honestly, any ice cube tray (or Kong) will do – your pup isn’t going to mind what shape they are.

 I have added the cookie sheet because if you own silicone molds you know how hard it is to get them in the freezer once filled!